 Quantity: For moderate to severe problems we recommend the TheraTears Nutrition with Omega-3 dietary supplement.
 This helps tear production (quantity) for both water and oil components.
 As this treatment occurs within the body via nutritional supplement, it takes around 4 weeks before the effects kick in.
 On the other side of the coin, once you stop taking the supplement there is a carry-over effect of approximately 3 weeks.

-Quality: When your oil glands are blocked due to low quality oil we need to cleanse the eyelids with eyelid cleansers like SteriLid Eyelid Cleanser or aloe soap.
+Quality: When your oil glands are blocked due to low quality oil we need to cleanse the eyelids with eyelid cleansers like SteriLid Eyelid Cleanser.
 These unblock the tear ducts, and once the bad oil is removed the good oil beneath is able to come to the surface.

-Note: We sell many different eye care products, and there is no commercial reason I am mentioning these brands.
-We believe in these products.
-This is because we’ve completed extensive research on all of the products on the market for the various eye conditions, and we feel these simply do the best job.
+Note: We sell many different eye care products, and there is no commercial reason that we are mentioning these brands.
+We do believe in these products.
+This is because we’ve completed extensive research with our customers on all of the products on the market for the various eye conditions, and we feel these simply do the best job.

 Normal fish oil doesn’t have the same effect as the TheraTears Omega-3 nutritional supplement.
 Fish oil is good for helping your blood vessels, but it DOES NOT affect tear production.